shankie-codes/arts-impact-data-tech-spec/phases/2-adds-input-form.md

-#Solution 2 – Adds input form and "My Data" portal
+#Phase 2 – Adds input form and "My Data" portal

-##Solution overview
+##Phase overview

-([Solution 1]((../master/solutions/1-minimum-viable-product.md))) has three major shortcomings:
+([Phase 1]((../master/phases/1-minimum-viable-product.md))) has three major shortcomings:

 1. Arts organisations have to contact the system administrator to add their data – they can't do it themselves
 2. Arts organisations can't see what they've already submitted
 3. End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easily query and report on the data without fairly advanced technical skills

-This solution addresses points (1) and (2) above by:
+This phase addresses points (1) and (2) above by:

 * Adding a comprehensive data submission form
 * Adding a "My Data" portal where arts organisations can manage their existing data

-The purpose of this solution is to refine the data model to ensure that it can cope with the outcomes of real-world projects.
-If ([Solution 1]((../master/solutions/1-minimum-viable-product.md))) was successful, it will have proved that an administrator can add project outcome data into the model.
-Once the front-end form is implemented, this solution will attempt to prove that unexperienced users can do the same by making the data-entry tool available to a progressively wider audience.
+The purpose of this phase is to refine the data model to ensure that it can cope with the outcomes of real-world projects.
+If ([Phase 1]((../master/phases/1-minimum-viable-product.md))) was successful, it will have proved that an administrator can add project outcome data into the model.
+Once the front-end form is implemented, this phase will attempt to prove that unexperienced users can do the same by making the data-entry tool available to a progressively wider audience.
 We will test the tool with each group below and tweak according to feedback:

 1. Sample/hypothetical data entered by administrators
 2. Real data entered by administrators